-The interesting thing about an individual consumer’s insurance company review is that it can be based on so many aspects of the insurance.
-Sort through consumer reviews and understand how to evaluate them better with these tips below.
+The thing to note about any given online insurance company review is that it comes from a single person.
+Any rating or number of stars it has could be based on a single factor, among so many aspects that matter.
+As you sort through consumer reviews, keep the source in mind, and learn how to assess them better with these tips below.

-- Understand what they’re referring to.
-A review can be about the person’s payment experience, claims experience, customer service received from one representative, or might just be their overall commentary.
-When reading online reviews about an insurance company it is always a good idea to understand what the reviewer is referring to.
-This will help you decide if the reviews are relevant to you or not.
+- Know what they refer to.
+A poor review can be about the writer’s trouble with payments, claims, customer service (from a single agent of many), or might just be their overall view.
+The same can be said of praise.
+You should always look closely at what the writer is referring to.
+This will help you decide if it applies to you or not.

-- Is the review of their experience with a person or the product?
-It’s important to understand how much of the commentary is based on the experience with one individual (an agent, specific office, or claims adjuster, for example) versus the product, coverage, or company as a whole.
+- Is it about a person or the product?
+It’s important to get a feel for how much of the commentary is based on the writer's experience with a single person (an agent, local office, or claims adjuster, for example) versus the product, coverage, or company as a whole.

-- Discuss the review with a company representative.
-If a review influences you to make a choice about an insurance company, discuss what you read online with the person who is selling you the insurance.
-They will often be able to give you feedback that helps you understand how accurate the reviews are just by how they address the questions you ask.
+- Discuss the review with a company rep. If a review is strong enough to push you towards a given company, discuss what you read online with the person who is selling you the insurance.
+They will often be able to give you feedback that can help reveal how accurate the reviews are, just by the way they address the questions you ask.

-If you are looking for an overall review of how well an insurance company does compared to another that you are considering, check general consumer surveys.
-These often compare many insurance companies side by side based on the same criteria.
+If you want to get an overall sense of how well an insurance company does compared to any other, check out general industry rankings or consumer reports and surveys.
+These often compare many companies side by side based on the same set of criteria.

 A good place to start is J.D.
 Power.
 Its surveys and rankings are independent, unbiased, and based on consumer feedback regarding customer satisfaction.
 They can often answer questions like: